Here's how my Easter went for me this year:

 - It took freaking FOREVER to whip the cream.
 Like 45 minutes.
 Maybe because I was using fancy organic heavy whipping cream, which - truthfully - didn't look all that heavy to me.
 I'm not saying it wasn't worth it, I'm just saying that today my wrist hurts;

-- The stabbing produced no bloodshed, and therefore did not require stitches.
+- The stab wound produced no bloodshed, and therefore did not require stitches.

 For once, I didn't do it to myself.
 I'm a great one for self-injury doing normal, everyday activities that everyone else has no problem with.
 I fall down a lot.
 I don't wear high heels unless somebody else is driving me door-to-door.
 I once pulled a ligament in my ribcage putting on my tights.
 You might think I'm kidding when I say that I don't drink while I cook.
 I do, sometimes.
 A little.
 But I'm very careful to wait until I'm done working with sharp objects.
 What I hadn't considered, up until yesterday, was that I should probably wait until everybody is done working with sharp objects because I may need to defend myself.